Mining Intelligence and News

 Mineral Reserves were estimated at a cut-off grade of 0.47 g/t Au and applying 10 % dilution factor with 98% mining recovery.

-Mineral Resource are reported from an optimized pit at US$ 1,900/oz gold price and at a cut-off grade of 0.40 g/t Au. .
-Inferred (UG) Mineral Resources are reported at a cut-off grade of 1.5 g/t.
+Mineral Resources are reported from an optimized pit at US$ 1,900/oz gold price and at a cut-off grade of 0.40 g/t Au.
+Inferred Resources are reported in two parts, inferred (OP) which is mineable by an open pit operation and Inferred (UG) which only can be mined by an underground operation.
+Inferred (UG).
+Mineral Resources are reported at a cut-off grade of 1.5 g/t Au.

 Mineral Resources are reported inclusive of Mineral Reserves.